Grete Sultan

+Biography

-Born in Berlin into a musical Jewish family, she studied piano from an early age with American pianist Richard Buhlig, and later with Leonid Kreutzer and Edwin Fischer.
-In 1933, after the nazis came to power in Germany, she was, as all Jews were, banned from playing in public and could only appear in concerts of the "Jüdischer Kulturbund" (Jewish Culture Association).
+Sultan was born in Berlin into a musical family of Jewish heritage.
+From an early age she studied piano with American pianist Richard Buhlig, and later with Leonid Kreutzer and Edwin Fischer.
+In 1933, after the Nazis came to power in Germany, her ethnicity led to her being banned from playing in public.
+She was allowed to only appear in concerts of the Jüdischer Kulturbund.

 With Buhlig's help, Sultan fled Germany in 1941 via Lisbon, from where she emigrated to the United States by ship.
 She settled in New York City and took up piano teaching, first at Vassar College and the 92nd Street Y, then at the Masters School in Dobbs Ferry, New York.
-In the mid-1940s, she met the composer John Cage and became good friends with him, and it was through Sultan that Cage met one of her students, Christian Wolff, who gave Cage his first copy of the I Ching—a book that shaped Cage's composition methods during the subsequent decades.
+In the mid-1940s, she met the composer John Cage and became good friends with him.
+Sultan introduced Cage to one of her students, Christian Wolff; he gave Cage his first copy of the I Ching, which subsequently influenced his musical thinking.